Contributing¶

 - Security Researchers: Credited in security advisories

-Contributor Levels
+Contributor Levels¶

-- Report bugs and issues
+Community Contributor: - Submit pull requests - Report bugs and issues - Participate in discussions

-- Help review pull requests
+Regular Contributor: - Consistent quality contributions - Help review pull requests - Mentor new contributors

-Getting Help
+Getting Help¶

 - Documentation: Complete guides and references